rybern/mstan/README.md

 2 expands
 ```

 The search selected the model with ID `Model:model8rhs`.
-To get the concrete Stan program with this `ID`, run `./mstan exec -f examples/birthday/birthday.m.stan get-model -s Model:model8rhs`.
+To get the concrete Stan program with this `ID`, run `mstan exec -f examples/birthday/birthday.m.stan get-model -s Model:model8rhs`.

 # Troubleshooting
  * To see the command line calls that are being made to `elpd.R` and `mstan`, set `debugIO` in `graph_search.py` to `True`